 That some phenomenon α has been explained away can be taken to mean two very different things—either as

 - showing that it is no longer rational to believe that α exists

 (And often, of course, both.)

-Purported explanations can be informally divided into two broad categories — those involving agents, agency, intention, and the like; and those involving mechanism, physical causality, natural processes, and the like.
-The distinction is not, of course, a clean one (functioning artifacts typically involve both), but is useful enough in a rough and ready way, and in what follows I will use agent explanations and mechanical explanations respectively as convenient handles.
+Purported explanations can be informally divided into two broad categories—those involving agents, agency, intention, and the like; and those involving mechanism, physical causality, natural processes, and the like.
+The distinction is not, of course, a clean one (functioning artifacts typically involve both), but is useful enough in a rough and ready way, and in what follows agent explanations and mechanical explanations respectively will be used as convenient handles.
 Nothing pernicious is built into either the broad distinction or the specified terminology.

 There are some instructive patterns that emerge in explanatory level-shifting attempts, and in what immediately follows some of the more basic patterns will be identified.

 (a) Agent explanations

 Intention, intervention, and other agency components of explanations can very frequently be pushed back to prior levels—much as many defenders of teleological arguments claim.
 The earlier case of the alleged poisoning of the rich uncle by the niece is a simple example of this.

 But in some cases, the specifics of the agent explanation in question may make appeal to some prior level less plausible or sensible.
 For example, suppose that one held the view that crop circles were to be explained in terms of direct alien activity.
 One could, upon getting irrefutable video proof of human production of crop circles, still maintain that aliens were from a distance controlling the brains of the humans in question, and that thus the responsibility for crop circles did still lie with alien activity.
 While this retreat of levels preserves the basic explanation, it of course comes with a significant cost in inherent implausibility.